 You may wish to specify what, if any, involvement your character had during the Fifth Blight, the Fereldan Civil War, and/or the Mage-Templar War in this section as well.

 The only playable races allowed in-game are Dwarves (Orzammar or Surface Dwarves), Elves (Dalish or City Elves), Qunari (Qun, Vashoth, or Tal-Vashoth), or Humans (Avvars included).
+We don't consider Spirits a "race" per say, since they typically inhabit the body of one of the races already mentioned.

 You should include what social class your character was born into, in your backstory.
 This means whether or not they were born a commoner or noble, etc. If they’re noble, and you're creating a new noble family that isn’t canon, you should add a small excerpt about the extent of the family’s influence in the world of Thedas, so other players know how to react in-game.